A horse welfare and fundraising warrior

 Since her death, compliance with health and safety regulations and a raft of other management issues including many operational problems, pension provision and other legal obligations, has taken precedence.

-Finding the time, people and resources to plan and implement an effective fund-raising strategy has been almost impossible.
+Finding the time, people and resources to plan and implement an effective fund-raising strategy have been almost impossible.

 It has demanded huge endeavour to turn the sanctuary towards the prospect of a brighter future.